Research & Development Society

 • What you need to know about global R&D investments.

-Module #3 PhD-Level Positions In R&D Departments
+Module #3 Understanding Different Positions In Different R&D Departments

-• The main aspects you should consider when evaluating what is the best industry position for you based on your desired lifestyle.
+• The main aspects you should consider when evaluating what is the best industry position for you based on your desired professional lifestyle.
 You will also learn how to evaluate company culture to determine if a given company is the right fit for you.

 This module is all about organizing and prioritizing your job search so you can execute the job search process quickly and effectively.
 You’ll discover…